 I remember from that day on knowing that the song was a double-entendre and that I couldn’t sing it as freely as I used to, especially around adults.

 Flash forward 30 to 35 years and the news of his passing.
-First thing I did was put on his Ding-a-Ling video where he’s singing somewhere in Europe.
+The first thing I did was put on his Ding-a-Ling video where he’s singing somewhere in Europe.
 What the YouTube video doesn’t show is that Mr. Berry just showed up to the show minutes before going on stage, which he was known to do.
 The host and producers were nervous he wasn’t going to make it.

 I think his thought was, You don’t pay me to be here early, you pay me to perform at a certain time.
-I got here on time, I played, now I’m done, give me my money—in cash, and I’ll be on my way.
+I got here on time, I played, and now I’m done, give me my money—in cash, and I’ll be on my way.

 So I’m watching him on YouTube with my daughter as he’s getting ready to play the Ding-a-Ling song and he’s calling out the key of the music to the band.
 He introduces the song and says something like, “This is an innocent song made for kids in about the 4th grade.
-They have an innocent mind.
+They have an innocent minds.
 It’s us adults that ruin everything…”

-Meanwhile he’s flipping off the camera as he’s talking about how, “You guys are number one, you’re number one…” someone yells from the crowd and Chuck says, “Oh come on people, I have to hold my guitar pick with these two fingers, this is the only one I have left.
+Meanwhile, he’s flipping off the camera as he’s talking about how “You guys are number one, you’re number one…” someone yells from the crowd and Chuck says, “Oh come on people, I have to hold my guitar pick with these two fingers, this is the only one I have left.
 See that’s what I’m talking about with the whole innocent thing…”

 Berry then goes into the lyric about how, “When I was a little bitty boy, my grandmother bought me a cute little toy, silver bells hangin’ on a string, she told me it was my ding-a-ling-a-ling…” and then the whole crowd started chanting it back at him.

-My seven year-old daughter asked, “Why are all those people singing back about a toy?”
+My seven-year-old daughter asked, “Why are all those people singing back about a toy?”